-Specially controlled industrial waste (SCIW).
-A classification term used in Japan for industrial waste that exhibits the characteristics of explosivity, corrosivity, infection, or harm to human health or environment from industrial sources.
-SCIW is a term relevant to the transportation, treatment, or disposal of industrial wastes by Japanese contractors, not to the management of industrial waste within DoD installations.
+Specially controlled industrial waste (SCIW).113 Industrial waste having a nature likely to harm human health or the living environment, such as explosive, toxic, or infectious.
+SCIW is a term relevant to the transportation, treatment, or disposal of industrial waste by Japanese contractors, not to the management of industrial waste within DoD installations.

-Specified hazardous industrial waste (SHIW).
-A subcategory of specially controlled industrial waste (SCIW), which includes PCB waste; PCB-contaminated substances; materials treated for PCBs; slag; waste asbestos; dust and cinder dust; waste oil, waste sludge, acid, and alkali; and wastes consisting of mercury or mercury compounds.
+Specified hazardous industrial waste (SHIW).114 A subcategory of specially controlled industrial waste (SCIW), which includes PCB waste; PCB-contaminated substances; materials treated for PCBs; slag; waste asbestos; dust and cinder dust; waste oil, waste sludge, acid, and alkali; and waste consisting of mercury or mercury compounds.